A Superalgebra Within: representations of lightest standard model particles form a $\mathbb{Z}_2^5$-graded algebra: Peirce projective measurements and an algebra of observables

 Now, readers may appreciate that the choice of imaginary units used in $\mathcal{S}_5$ and $\mathcal{S}_{10}$ were not unique.
-Although we have arbitrarily chosen $e_7$ to define $s$ and $S,$ octonionic imaginary units reside on the six-sphere, $S^6,$ and so $\mathcal{S}_n$ may be expected to vary.
+Although we have arbitrarily chosen $e_7$ to define $s$ and $S,$ octonionic imaginary units reside on the six-sphere, $S^6,$ and so $\mathcal{S}_n$ may be expected to vary along different points in an emergent spacetime.
 Similarly, quaternionic imaginary units reside on the two-sphere, $S^2.$ See for example, \citep{mosaic}, \citep{FR2022}, and recent work by Hun Jang,~\citep{Jang}.

-This algebra of observables is of particular importance in this article.
+This algebra of observables, $\mathcal{A}$, is of particular importance in this article.
 That is, readers should notice that the Peirce decompositions $\mathcal{S}_5$ and $\mathcal{S}_{10},$ derived from division algebraic volume elements, \it preclude colour as an observable quantity. \rm

+We propose investigating the idea that $\mathcal{A}(x),$ supported by a suitably-defined connection, could comprise a full algebra of observables for the system.